Learning Dutch for dentists in the Netherlands

 Dutch dentistry vocabulary

 It can be quite a challenge to find a comprehensive list of translations of dentistry terminology.
-For this reason, BGB Dentistry and Dutch in Dialogue have both created their own list of translations of all the Dutch dental terms they could think of into Spanish and English.
-Feel free to download and use this list, and if you have any improvements or suggestions, please contact info@bgbdentistry.nl or info@dutchindialogue.com.
+For this reason, Dutch in Dialogue has created its own list of translations of all the Dutch dental terms they could think of into English.
+Feel free to download and use this list, and if you have any improvements or suggestions, please contact info@dutchindialogue.com.